Skip to main content

 How to Self-Host Hermes Agent on a VPS

-This guide explains how to self-host Hermes Agent on a VPS so the runtime can live in a persistent remote environment instead of depending on a local machine.
-Virtarix provides the VPS infrastructure: NVMe storage, full root access, global locations, and an always-on server environment.
-You bring your own Hermes Agent setup, provider access, API keys, repositories, tools, and configuration.
+This guide shows how to self-host Hermes Agent on a Virtarix VPS with SSH, a private runtime workspace, upstream installation commands, gateway service options, firewall basics, logs, snapshots, and rollback checks.
+Virtarix provides the VPS infrastructure.
+You install, configure, secure, update, and operate the software you run on it.
+Virtarix VPS plans provide NVMe storage, full root access, available server locations, IPv4/IPv6, and an always-on server environment; you bring and maintain your own Hermes Agent install, provider accounts, API keys, repositories, tools, channel credentials, and configuration.

 Who This Guide Is For

-This page is for users who want Hermes Agent to run from a controlled VPS environment instead of relying on a local desktop session.
+This page is for users who want Hermes Agent to run from a controlled VPS environment instead of relying on a local desktop session, while keeping the Hermes Agent software layer self-managed.

 Operators testing persistent AI workflows